ljwolf/ljwolf.github.io/content/post/on-the-subject-of-porting.md

 ---
-Post ID: 125470664109
+id: 125470664109
-Date: Thu, 30 Jul 2015 20:17:38
+date: 2015-07-30T20:17:38Z
-Url with slug: on-the-subject-of-porting
+url: on-the-subject-of-porting
-Reblog key: 24DmxoKL
-Reblog Url:
-Reblog Name:
-Title: On the subject of porting,
+title: On the subject of porting,
+---
----<p>On this, the first few minutes of Guido&rsquo;s <a href="https://www.youtube.com/watch?v=G-uKNd5TSBw" target="_blank">PyCon Keynote </a>really hit home.</p>
+<p>On this, the first few minutes of Guido&rsquo;s <a href="https://www.youtube.com/watch?v=G-uKNd5TSBw" target="_blank">PyCon Keynote </a>really hit home.</p>

 <blockquote>
 <p>Yes you should all be using Python 3, and I know that you all want to, but I know it&rsquo;s difficult.
 You all have large amounts of Python 2 code in production that you&rsquo;ve ported to Python 2.7.9 &hellip; but the step to Python 3 from there is still phenomenal.</p>